Florida Residential Lease Agreement Form

 The inclusion of a rent grace period depends on the wishes of the landlord and the details must be included in the lease agreement.
 In most cases, the standard grace period in Florida will be three to seven days.

-Security Deposits: Maximum and Return
+Security Deposits in Florida: Maximum and Return

-The law in Florida does not specify a limit on how much security deposit a landlord may request.
+The law in Florida does not specify a limit on how much security deposit a landlord may request

 In case there are no deductions on the security deposit, the landlord is expected to return the tenant’s money in 15 days.
 In case of any deductions, this period is extended to thirty days.
 The tenant can seek legal intervention in case the security deposit is not returned within the stipulated time period (Florida Statutes Title VI, 83.49 (2019)).